pangnasun/RobotaPsyche/March31/readMe.md

      >grammed by God.
 Does that mean that we do not possess consciousness?
 (211 - 212) </p>

  </p>I see his point, but I feel unsettling because are we talking about the same thing when bringing out religion, belief, and, especially, God?
 I don't see how
  his argument eliminates the doubt that programmers could program robots to pass any tests.
-In addition, Levy seems to make an assumption that robots are like human beings in the first place, like when comparing robots to children and robots as having consciousness.
+In addition, Levy also seems to make an assumption that robots are like human beings, like when comparing robots to children and robots as having consciousness.
 And is it alright to skip discussing, or even defining, consciousness completely?</p>